DOT Rule 49 CFR Part 40 Section 40.83

 (a) You are authorized to receive only Copy 1 of the CCF.
 You are not authorized to receive other copies of the CCF or any copies of the alcohol testing form.

-(b) You must comply with applicable provisions of the HHS Guidelines concerning accessioning and processing urine drug specimens.
+(b) You must comply with applicable provisions of the HHS Guidelines concerning accessioning and processing drug specimens.

 (c) You must inspect each specimen and CCF for the following “fatal flaws:”